rafael-santiago/hefesto/COMPILING.md

 # cd ..
 ```

+Yes, maybe I should include a ``shell script`` for doing this dull submodule re-making task.
+However, I think that this problem
+on ``MINIX`` will be fixed soon.
+At least I expect.
+Besides, this "nice" script could result on nasty things like pull requests
+with submodules using "git" protocol instead of ``http``.
+By the way, if you want to pull request me something, try to avoid
+pulling it using a copy with the submodules schemas changed.
+And thank you in advance! ;)

-Now call the ``./build.sh``.
-It will build and try to install your Hefesto's copy.
+Now returning to the main subject, once the submodules downloaded, call the ``./build.sh``.
+It will build and try to install
+your Hefesto's copy.
 Congrats, well done, you deserve it! ;)